-Campari and Cannon
+Campari and Cannon Spritz

 Gaspare Campari invented this eponymous bitter liqueur in 1860.
 Given its strong taste, it’s not usually drank straight, but cut it with some soda water and it makes for a great pre-dinner drink.
-Another great mixing option is South Carolina’s Cannonborough Beverage Co. sodas, in particular the Honey Basil soda.
+Another great mixing option is South Carolina’s Cannonborough Beverage Co. sodas, in particular its Honey Basil soda.
 It’s made with fresh lime juice and provides a great blend acidity, sweetness and bitterness when mixed with Campari.

 Mint juleps are a Southern staple, but they can be a bit stiff to serve before dinner.
 Alex Day, founder of the widely renowned NYC cocktail bar Death & Co., invented a less boozy version that substitutes amaro for bourbon.
 We like where his head's at, but instead of Amaro CioCiaro, we recommend Southern Amaro, made by Charleston’s High Wire Distillery.
 It works wonderfully as a bourbon substitute in our classic julep recipe.

 When it comes to easy entertaining, we're big fans of batched cocktails.
 It's no fun to spend your entire party stuck behind the bar, and making a big pitcher or bowl of punch (or something similar) will keep your spirit-connoisseur friends happy while at the same time making sure you're not doing all the work.